-The construction of the water supply and sewerage scheme infrastructure including the village reticulation networks, trunk mains and SPS and village reticulation works which form part of the Nelligen water supply and sewerage scheme would be carried out as three separate packages of works.
-The village reticulation network and reservoir works are subject to a separate approval and are not assessed within this REF.
+The construction of the water supply and sewerage scheme infrastructure including the trunk mains and SPS, water supply reservoirs and village reticulation works all form part of the Nelligen Water Supply and Sewerage Scheme Project works.
+The trunk water and sewer mains, SPS and reservoir works are subject to a separate approval and are not assessed within this REF.